Fundraising Ideas for Nonprofits: A Practical Guide for Every Organization

 Memorial gift giving is often a preferred alternative to donations or flowers for bereaved families.
 For example, you will see death notices or obituaries that state “in lieu of flowers, please consider making a donation to X Organization in Bob’s name.”

 This can often be facilitated by a well-thought-out, compassionately crafted page on your website that explains memorial gifting and provides easy steps to set it up.
 For example, take a look at Compassion’s memorial gifts page.

 Many faith-based organizations have facilities suitable for childcare.
 They also often have a congregation or wider community which includes parents who struggle to get adult time together.

 A solution could be to arrange a fun kid’s night so parents can take a date night.
 Your organization provides a safe venue, vetted carers, snacks, and activities for kids while their parents enjoy an evening out.

 #6.
 Host a benefit concert

-Benefit concerts or even faith-based music festivals can be a great way to bring together people who enjoy good music and would like to support your organization.
+Benefit concerts or even faith-based music festivals can be a great way to raise money and bring together people who enjoy good music and would like to support your organization.
 It’s a simple concept; you arrange the venue, logistics, and line-up of bands, then sell tickets.

 You could raise additional funds by selling merchandise or other product-based fundraising items at the concert.
-Selling food and beverages can also help you to raise some money.
+Selling food and beverages can also help you to raise some money for your cause.